Attractions

 Image credit: Roots

-Once a section of Raffles Library and Museum AKA the current Raffles Institution, the museum was first established in 1849 at Victoria Memorial Hall.
+Once a section of Raffles Library and Museum, AKA the current Raffles Institution, the National Museum of Singapore was first established in 1849 at Victoria Memorial Hall.
 It moved around a little before finally settling down at the current location along Stamford Road in 1887.
 Fun fact: it was also briefly known as the “Singapore History Museum” between the 1990s and early 2000s.

 Image credit: @fminifaii via Instagram